What is Compulsive Buying Disorder?

 Other researchers believe that CBD is more closely related to addictions and substance use disorders.
 These disorders are typically associated with the action of the neurotransmitter dopamine.

-Other theories suggest that CBD is a mood disorder similar to major depressive disorder or bipolar disorder, or that it is triggered by early-life traumatic events such as sexual abuse.
+Other theories suggest that CBD is a mood disorder similar to major depressive disorder or bipolar disorder, or it is triggered by early-life traumatic events such as sexual abuse.

 Risk Factors for Compulsive Buying Disorder